Compare import car insurance quotes now

 What is different about import car insurance?

 Security fittings can also be different on imported cars and if there have been modifications to the car it can be difficult to insure.
 This is due to replacement parts for foreign cars being more difficult to find in the UK, and therefore expensive to replace if they are damaged in an accident.
-Japanese import and USA import insurance are examples where issues can arise.
+Japanese import and USA import insurance are examples where these issues can arise.

 Is import car insurance always expensive?